 Publications are defined to include but are not limited to the following: newspapers, pamphlets, newsletters, brochures, flyers, books, posters, or magazines.
-Publications are not to be printed, distributed, or displayed without official approval of the Vice President of Employee and Student Services.
+Publications are not to be printed, distributed, or displayed without official approval of the Vice President of Workforce & Community Engagement and/or the Director of Marketing.
 Off-campus organizations are not allowed to distribute their publications on any of the College's properties without the approval of the College President.